 Linking Drama and Movement with the Reading Strategy– Visualization

-Learning Intention: To use visualization to help us to create a picture in our head.
+Learning Intention: We are learning to use visualization to help us to create a picture in our head.

 Props: a box, a letter, a ball of yarn and imaginary back packs